The Warriors (film): Casting

 The filmmakers did extensive casting in New York City.
-Hill was considering hiring Sigourney Weaver from Alien and watched a movie she'd filmed in Israel called Madman where the male lead opposite Weaver was played by Michael Beck.
+Hill was considering hiring Sigourney Weaver from Alien and watched a movie she had filmed in Israel called Madman where the male lead opposite Weaver was played by Michael Beck.
 The director was impressed with Beck's performance and cast him in The Warriors.
 Hill initially wanted a Puerto Rican actress for the role of Mercy, but Deborah Van Valkenburgh's agent convinced the film's casting directors to see her and she was eventually cast.
 The filmmakers wanted to cast Tony Danza in the role of Vermin but he was cast in the sitcom Taxi and Terry Michos was cast instead.
 While there were white characters in Yurick's book, none of the central characters or protagonists were white: according to Hill, Paramount did not want an all-black cast for "commercial reasons".

-Walter Hill saw Thomas G. Waites as the next James Dean and the director "invited the young actor to the Gulf and Western to watch movies like Rebel Without a Cause and East of Eden for inspiration."
+Hill saw Thomas G. Waites as the next James Dean, and the director "invited the young actor to the Gulf and Western to watch movies like Rebel Without a Cause and East of Eden for inspiration."
 During the screening, Hill offered Waites a drink, which Waites refused, resulting in a rift between the two that grew worse during the grueling summer shoot.
 At one point, Waites threatened to report the working conditions to the Screen Actors Guild, forcing Paramount to provide a second trailer for the eight Warriors to share.

 Finally eight weeks into principal photography, when the tension on set between Waites and Hill reached the breaking point, Hill demanded that stunt coordinator Craig Baxley improvise a stunt scene in which Waites' character would be killed.
 "Stunned, Baxley demurred.
 Such a critical scene would take careful planning.
 But Hill was insistent.
 'I don't give a shit how you kill him,' Baxley recalls the director saying.
 'Kill him.'"
 Baxley found a crew member who resembled Waites and staged a scene in which the character is thrown off a subway platform in front of an approaching train.
 "It was like someone cut my soul out and left a shell", Waites remembers.
 He would later demand that his name be removed from the cast altogether; he remains uncredited to this day.
+Both Waites and Hill have expressed regret over how the situation was handled and since made up.